 Pregnancy and Flomax

 The FDA does not approve the use of Flomax for women, but Tamsulosin is sometimes prescribed off-label to women for the treatment of an overactive bladder, voiding in patients with multiple sclerosis (MS) and urinary retention.

-Similar to the way it works for BPH, Tamsulosin is effective by relaxing smooth muscle in the urinary tract.
+Similar to the way it works for BPH, Tamsulosin is effective by relaxing the smooth muscle in the urinary tract.

 Flomax is listed as a category B medication for pregnancy.
 This means that the side effects during pregnancy are unknown.

-Is Flomax effective?
+Is Flomax Effective?